Scissors / ????

 “Your father and I were going to tell you when you were older.
 But I think it’s important you find out why we always knew you were going to be special…”

 The second time Clark found a pile of books beside him, he wasn't surprised.
 The first time he'd been engrossed in a classic fairytale, not of the Disney variety.
-When he looked up, he was pleasantly surprised to find an anthology of classical fairytales and an assortment of related books on the table in front of him.
+He was pleasantly surprised to find an anthology of classical fairytales and an assortment of related books on the table in front of him when he finally looked up.
 Mr. Giles had given him a knowing smile before returning to his cataloguing.

 Though science fiction was obviously not in Mr. Gile's realm of expertise, Clark was happy to note the pile of books left for him this time were of some repute and he had only read a few of them.
 Looking forward to reading the rest of the afternoon, his dreams were shattered by the abrupt arrival of one of his classmates.